VectorInstitute/FL4Health/research/picai/README.md

   ![alt text](images/probs.png)
 - **Detection Maps:** Model predictions that contain an arbitrary number of distinct detected segmentation volumes derived from the output probabilities.
 Values are constrained to range [0, 1].
 Example for a 2d image is shown below Detected segmentation volumes are defined as:
   - Each detected volume is a connected component that must be non-connected and non-overlapping (mutually exclusive) with other volumes of the same class.
-(Therefore detection maps for multiclass segementation must be one hot encoded)
+(Therefore detection maps for multiclass segmentation must be one hot encoded)
   - Each pixel/voxel within a volume must have the same predicted probability.
 Therefore there is a single confidence/likelihood score for each volume.
   - Detected segmentation volumes typically have a minimum size.
   - The [report guided annotation](https://github.com/DIAGNijmegen/Report-Guided-Annotation) is a common api used for deriving detection maps from model output probabilities